EURO CRIME

 • Watkins, Paul author of 'The Forger' and several Booker prize nominated novels.

-• Weeks, Lee author of the Detective Johnny Mann series set in Hong Kong.
+• Weeks, Lee author of the Detective Johnny Mann series set in Hong Kong and the DC Ebony Willis series set in London.

 • Wells, Shirley author of 'Into the Shadows' set in the Lancashire Pennines.